cheesasaurus/v-rising-castle-heart-police/README.md

 - CastleHeartScoreStrategy = EveryHeartWorthOnePoint

+## Commands

+`.territory-info` (`.ti` for short) will give you information about the territory your character is currently in.
+Useful for configuring custom scores for each territory.

 ## Config

 Running the server with this mod installed will create a configuration file at `$(VRisingServerPath)/BepInEx/config/CastleHeartPolice.cfg`.